 Like BMI, there are several other organizations like ASCAP (American Society of Composers, Authors, and Publishers) and SESAC (Society of European Stage Authors and Composers).
 Together, they are tasked with licensing the copyrighted works of songwriters, composers, and music publishers.
 They collect the royalty fees and distribute them to the artists.

-Combined, they represent more than 20 million artists, with each PRO charging different music licensing fees to use their catalog.
+Combined, they represent more than 20 million artists in the United States, with each PRO charging different music licensing fees to play musical works from their catalog.